faucetsdn/daq/README.md

 ## Build Setup

-Building is only required for active test development.
+'Building' DAQ is only required for active framework development.
 Otherwise, stick with the packaged runner.
 There are a bunch of additional dependenicies and extra development steps.
 See the [build documentation](docs/build.md) for more details on how to build the development system.